-- Security – As the world faces increased instability, CEOs of colo firms need to keep a watchful eye on staying proactive on the security front.
+- Security – As the world faces increased instability, CEOs of colo firms need to keep a watchful eye on staying proactive on security.
 Granted, colo CEOs are rarely the security gurus themselves and instead rely on teams anchored by direct reports such as Chief Technology Officers (CTOs).

-- Site selection (locations) – Because building a data center colocation facility is so capital intensive and involves so many different interrelated issues – many introduced in this post – selecting the right location can be make or break the future of the company and the CEO’s career.
-While bandwidth today in many respects can make location less important to the end user client, location selection can have major implications for taxes, energy consumption, business continuity, labor costs, and the ability to satisfy client requirements.
+- Site selection (locations) – Building a data center colocation facility is so capital intensive and involves so many interrelated issues – many introduced in this post – selecting the right location can make or break the future of the company and the CEO’s career.
+While bandwidth today, in many respects, can make location less important to the end user client, location selection can have major implications for taxes, energy consumption, business continuity, labor costs, and the ability to satisfy client requirements.

 - Standards –Colo CEOs that struggle to keep ahead of changing standards often find the content of and peer networking at industry conferences – such as 7x24 Exchange, Datacenter Dynamics, Data Center Boom, Data Center Forums, Data Center Summits, and Data Center World – quite valuable.